OlofBergvall/CohTorArr/README.md

 The file "relative_toric.sage" is a version of the program which is convenient e.g. for computations with a root system inside a larger root system.

-WARNING: some of the function names are reused in "relative_toric.sage" and there are compatability issues.
+WARNING: some of the function names are reused in "relative_toric.sage" and there are compatability issues (you will get an error message if you have loaded the files in an incorrect order).
+However, as long as you don't run both versions in the same Sage-session no issues will arise (or make sure to reload the version you want to use).